Tyrannius Rufinus: Quotes from Rufinus

 "[The Incarnation] was that the divine nature of the Son of God might be like a kind of hook hidden beneath the form of human flesh… to lure on the prince of this world to a contest; that the Son might offer him his human flesh as a bait and that the divinity which lay underneath might catch him and hold him fast with its hook… then, just as a fish when it seizes a baited hook not only fails to drag off the bait but is itself dragged out of the water to serve as food for others; so he that had the power of death sees the body of Jesus in death, unaware of the hook of divinity which lay hidden inside.
 Having swallowed it, he was immediately caught.
 The gates of hell were broken, and he was, as it were, drawn up from the pit, to become food for others." — Christian Theology, an Introduction, Chapter 13, The Doctrine of Salvation in Christ.

 Influence

-One can hardly overestimate the influence which Rufinus exerted on Western theologians by thus putting the great Greek fathers into the Latin tongue.
+Rufinus exerted considerable influence on Western theologians by thus putting the great Greek fathers into the Latin tongue.
 Dominic Vallarsi's uncompleted edition of Rufinus (vol. i. folio.
 Verona, 1745) contains the De Benedictionibus, the Apologies, the Expositio Symboli, the Historia Eremitica and the two original books of the Historia Ecclesiastica.
 Vallarsi intended to collect the translations in vol. ii., but it was never published.
 See also Migne, Patrologia Latina (vol. xxi).
 For the translations, see the various editions of Origen, Eusebius, etc.